 To make it super easy for you, I’ve teamed up with my friends at Fabric.com to bring you the easy to follow tutorial in two forms.

-To make a zippered pillow cover you can follow the step-by-step tutorial with photos below or head down to the bottom of the post and watch the video!
+To make a pillow case cover with a zipper you can follow the step-by-step tutorial with photos below or watch the video!